leofeyer/darcula-ftw/Terminal/README.md

 # Darcula FTW - Terminal.app

-To install the color theme, simply double click on the `.terminal` file.
+To install the color scheme, simply double-click on the `.terminal` file.